Table Of Contents

 Economic news releases

-FOREX markets are strongly influenced by macroeconomic news releases like interest rate decisions, employment reports, GDP data, and more.
-These announcements can lead to quick price movements and increased market volatility.
-For this reason, staying informed about FOREX news releases, and understanding their potential impact, is vital for any FOREX trader.
+I've witnessed firsthand how FOREX markets are strongly influenced by macroeconomic news releases like interest rate decisions, employment reports, GDP data, and more.
+These announcements can trigger rapid repricing, forcing traders to adjust entries, stops, and position size around scheduled news windows.
+For this reason, staying informed about FOREX news releases and understanding their potential impact is vital for any FOREX trader.
 You must stay on top of the economic calendars to which you subscribe.

 Market liquidity and volatility

-The liquidity of a market is influenced by the number of buyers and sellers active at any given time.
+Market liquidity is influenced by the number of buyers and sellers active at any given time.
 Higher liquidity can lead to tighter spreads and more stable pricing.
-At the same time, volatility refers to the amount by which an exchange rate fluctuates over a certain period.
-Both liquidity and volatility rise and fall during the day as different markets open and close, affecting the chances of profit-making for traders.
+At the same time, volatility is the extent to which an exchange rate fluctuates over a given period.
+Both liquidity and volatility fluctuate throughout the day as different markets open and close, affecting traders' profit potential.

 Choice of currency pairs

 The choice of which currency pair to trade can depend largely on the time of day.
-For instance, the Japanese Yen typically sees more volatility during the Asian session than the Euro or British pound.
-Hence, the choice of currency pairs should be aligned with the active trading sessions and the economic events scheduled during those times.
+For instance, the Japanese Yen typically exhibits greater volatility during the Asian session than the Euro or the British Pound.
+Hence, the choice of currency pairs should align with the active trading sessions and the economic events scheduled during those periods.

-If you consider these factors, as well as the timing of your trades, you can increase the number of better decisions.
+If you consider these factors, as well as the timing of your trades, you can make more informed decisions.
 You can also manage risk more effectively and increase your profit-making potential in the dynamic world of currency trading.

 • Holidays: Liquidity thins out as banks and funds step back, leaving wider spreads and more erratic price action.